 Configuring client applications.

 Much of the section deals with individual files and where they need to be placed.
 However, the recommended way of deploying SQL Anywhere components is to use the Deployment Wizard or to use a silent install.
-For information, see The Deployment Wizard and Silent installs using the SQL Anywhere installer.
+For information, see Using the Deployment Wizard and Using a silent install for deployment.

 Types of deployment